esp-rs/book/src/writing-your-own-application/async.md

 ## Embassy

-[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development which consists of several crates that you can use together or independently.
-One of the projects is [embassy-executor].
-The `embassy-executor` is an `async/await` executor that generally executes a fixed number of tasks, allocated at startup, though more can be added later.
+[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development; it [embassy-executor] crate provides an `async/await` executor which executes a fixed number of tasks, statically allocated at startup, though more can be added later.
 For more information about `embassy` visit [Embassy book].

 ## RTIC

 [Real-Time Interrupt-driven Concurrency (RTIC)] is a concurrency framework for building real-time systems.
-Currently, only the ESP32-C3 is supported.
+Currently, the ESP32-C3 and the ESP32-C6 are currently supported.

 [official async-book]: https://rust-lang.github.io/async-book/